OpenSlides/openslides-manage-service/README.md

 service listens on the port given by environment variable `MANAGE_SERVICE_PORT` (default 9008) and uses [gRPC](https://grpc.io/).

-The client used as follows:
+The tool (client) can be used as follows:

     $ ./manage